Ashutoshmahadik/Book-Store/README.md

-## React Book Explorer
+## Book Explorer

-Welcome to the React Book Explorer repository!
+Welcome to the Book Explorer repository!
 This project is a dynamic web application built with ReactJS, showcasing a curated collection of books and providing users with an immersive browsing experience.

 ### Features